 The biggest drawback of the original mean-shift clustering algorithm is its high time complexity.
 It requires super-linear operations in the number of data points.
-Since HE consumes considerably long time to compute each operation, it is strongly demanded to modify mean-shift algorithm for practical implementation with HE.
+Since HE consumes considerably long time to compute each operation, it is strongly demanded to modify mean-shift algorithm to practically use it with HE.

-In order to overcome those drawbacks, we use random sampling to reduce the total number of operations for each mean-shift process.
-Instead of performing mean-shift on every point, we perform the mean-shift process only on selected points, which we shall call dusts.
-Each mean-shift process references all the data so that dusts move to proper modes of the KDE map generated by given data.
-After sufficiently many iterations, each dust converges to a mode, so we can seek all modes if we selected enough number of dusts.
+To overcome those drawbacks, we use random sampling to reduce the total number of operations for each mean-shift process.
+Instead of performing meanshift on every point, we perform the mean-shift process only on selected points which we shall call dusts.
+Obviously each mean-shift process references all the data so that dusts move to some modes of the KDE map.
+After sufficiently many iterations, each dust converges to a mode, so we can seek all modes if we selected enough dusts.

 Advantage of the Dust Sampling Method.
 Our modification has a great advantage on the number of operations.
 In the original mean-shift clustering algorithm, every point shifts its position by referencing all of the other points.
 Hence, it needs $O(p^2)$ operations for each loop where p is the number of given points.
-However, in our approach, only selected dusts shift their positions, so we can complete each mean-shift iteration with $O(p \cdot d)$ operations, where d is the number of selected dusts.
-This decreases the total number of operations, because we select relatively negligible number of dusts among numerous points.
+However, in our approach, only selected dusts shift their positions, so we can complete each mean-shift loop with $O(p \cdot d)$ operations, where d is the number of selected dusts.
+This drastically reduces the total number of operations because we select only few dusts among numerous points.